johnnypuskar/foreverdm/scripts/documentation/scripting_docs.md

 Abilities will often have a time cost to use them, primarily being actions, bonus actions, and reactions.
 To specify this, an ability script file will always define a global `use_time` value at the top level.
 Some abilities, such as Action Surge or Flexible Casting, do not have a use time - as their use time is either from having limited uses per rest, or from some other resource.
 In cases like these, where the ability does not cost any actions to use, `use_time` is set to nil.
 Abilities such as certain spells may also take more than an action to use, taking one or more full minutes.
 This value is also defined using the UseTime helper function:

-While use time is defined in the ability script, it is assumed that the prerequisite time has been met when the ability function is run, so no checks ever need to be made against the `use_cost`.
+While use time is defined in the ability script, it is assumed that the prerequisite time has been met when the ability function is run, so no checks ever need to be made against the `use_time`.

 #### `UseTime(unit, value = 1)`
 Defines the action cost required to use the defined ability.